 What Is a Short Sale and How Does It Work?

-A short sale allows you to sell your home for less than what you owe on the mortgage.
-It requires lender approval, and your lender may forgive the remaining debt.
+A short sale allows you to sell your home for less than what you owe on the mortgage (or mortgages, if you’ve taken out multiple loans on the same house).
+It requires lender approval, but in many cases your lender will forgive any remaining debt.